NVIDIA/spark-rapids/datagen/README.md

 ### LengthGeneratorFunction

 For variable length types, like strings and arrays, a pluggable length generator function is used to produce those lengths.
-Fixed length generator is preferred when avoiding data skew is one of data target.
+Fixed length generator is preferred to avoid data skew in the resulting column.
 This is because the naive way to generate a length where all possible lengths have an equal probability produces skew in the resulting values.
 A length of 0 has one and only one possible value in it.
 So if we restrict the length to 0 or 1, then half of all values generated will be